I jotted down a note on a piece of scrap paper that hangs around my desk. I come across it from time to time. It reads:

-I’m going to walk you through exactly what I did to determine these values and attract more of my ideal clients in my new course, The Art of Good Business, which begins January 9th.
-Find details on my new course, beginning Jan.
-9th, here!
+I’m going to walk you through exactly what I did to determine these values and attract more of my ideal clients in my course, The Art of Good Business, Find details here!

 I’ve said it before and I’ll say it again: Growing a business is a journey.
 It’s not a sprint, not a straight line, and every year is a learning year.

-Core Values can be an integral part of attracting ideal clients and building your brand.
+Communicating your Core Values can be an integral part of attracting ideal clients and building a reputable brand.

 Join the #VowToGive Challenge!